ViolaFlower/Re-Console/README.md

 - Borderless fullscreen mode (Mods>Minecraft>Video Settings to enable)
 - Better grass and snow (Mods>Minecraft>Quality Settings to enable)
 - Customizable and easy to use zoom mod
-- Change Minecraft's render resolution separately from the HUD elements.
-(R to open)
 - Dark Mode resource pack to save your eyes some strain
 - Dynamic lighting (Mods>LambDynamicLights to enable)
 - Free multiplayer via e4mc, open to LAN and send the link to your friends to play!